Our Mission

 The summer residential plays a major role in widening the educational horizons of our children.
 They now feel at home among the ancient buildings of the University of Cambridge – sadly a rare feeling among inner-city state school children.
 They naturally ask such questions as “What do I have to do to get into Cambridge?” and “What’s it like to study here?”

 Our consort choir also has an annual residential in different locations.
 The first, in 2018, was in Walsingham in Norfolk, featuring performances in the Shrine and local parish church.
 In 2019 we were in Norwich, singing in the Shrine of St. Julian and in Norwich Cathedral for Ascension Day High Mass.
-In 2020 we will visit Hereford Cathedral.
+They now participate each year in Gabrieli Roar, an inspiring opportunity to learn and perform a large-scale piece of music – last year Verdi’s Requiem and this year Haydn’s The Seasons - alongside new friends.
+Throughout the week, they are tutored and supported by renowned international musicians, and are given the opportunity to perform the works in prestigious venues.